nobodhi/javascript_coding_exercise/README.md

 In this project, the developer is asked to design a backend function (module) for a cost sharing application.
 In this project users will provide instructions on how to split up a bill (or distribute funds) among a group of people, and the developer has to write a function that will accept these instructions and return the correct redistribution of balances.

-The developer is given a test harness at [test/costsharing-test.js](test/costsharing-test.js) passes the set of tests run from the command line:
+The developer is given a test harness at [test/costsharing-test.js](test/costsharing-test.js).
+The tests run from the command line:

 `npm run costsharing-test`